MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts

 \textbf{RQ2: Why is it necessary to reflect and select between the zero-shot alignments and in-context reflected alignments?}

-To resolve this question, we ablate MolReFlect by removing the in-context reflection and the selection processes, which is equivalent to replacing the fine-grained alignments with zero-shot alignments and in-context reflected alignments, respectively.
+To answer this question, we ablate MolReFlect by removing the in-context reflection and the selection processes, which is equivalent to replacing the fine-grained alignments with zero-shot alignments and in-context reflected alignments, respectively.
 The details are shown in the last two rows of Table \ref{tab:m2c_iter} (for the Mol2Cap task) and Table \ref{tab:c2m_iter} (for the Cap2Mol task).

-From Table~\ref{tab:m2c_iter}, we can observe that the results without in-context reflection lead to sub-optimal performance as the teacher LLM could make mistakes or yield hallucinations, underscoring the necessity of in-context reflection.
+From Table~\ref{tab:m2c_iter}, we can observe that the results without in-context reflection lead to sub-optimal performance as the teacher LLM could initially make mistakes or yield hallucinations.
 However, the in-context reflected alignments are not necessarily better than zero-shot alignments, as evidenced by Table \ref{tab:c2m_iter}.
-Sometimes, the zero-shot alignments of similar molecules/captions may contain more noises, like hallucinations and factual errors, than helpful information and inadvertently become part of the context in the in-context reflection phase.
-The inaccuracies could then carry over to the in-context reflected alignments, potentially harming the final performance.
-In this case, the zero-shot alignments can be more helpful as the context examples do not pollute them.
-Therefore, choosing between zero-shot alignments and in-context reflection alignments is imperative to ensure the quality of fine-grained alignments.
+As we utilize zero-shot alignments as context examples for self-reflection, the inaccuracies and hallucinations could be carried to the in-context reflected alignments, potentially harming the final performance.
+In this case, choosing between zero-shot alignments and in-context reflection alignments is imperative to ensure the quality of fine-grained alignments.

-From the information theory perspective, our objective is to provide LLMs with more helpful information and less noise while rigorously preventing any disclosure of information about the target.
+From an information theory perspective, our objective is to provide LLMs with more helpful information and less noise while rigorously preventing any disclosure of information about the target.
 Therefore, perplexity, an unsupervised metric, is an ideal criterion for the selection process.
 Higher perplexity scores suggest the presence of information that conflicts with the existing knowledge of LLMs, making it a reliable indicator for discerning the quality of the generated alignments.
-In this work, we utilize the Galactica-125M as the student model to calculate perplexity, which is particularly adept at chemical tasks and offers rapid computation.
-The alignments with the lower perplexity scores are selected as the fine-grained alignments.
-According to Table \ref{tab:m2c_iter} and \ref{tab:c2m_iter}, across both the Cap2Mol and Mol2Cap tasks, MolReFlect consistently demonstrates superior performance compared to those without in-context reflection or selection, thereby substantiating the effectiveness of In-Context Selective Reflection and Selection.
+Theorem IV.1 also proves its effectiveness for reducing training cross-entropy.